nimaser/physics_lab_analysis/README.md

 - AUTOMATED FITTING via the sympy and scipy libraries

 To use it, just import into your analysis script like you would a library.
 The provided template ipynb shows how to wrangle the import statement to make it work with a nested folder structure, but you can of course also place it directly in your workspace folder and it will work fine.

+For usage examples, check out the test script.